 To begin, you will need a PDF app where you can dive into PDFs as freely as you can.
 We are sure that you will like Adobe Acrobat, with its rich features, straightforward interface and great cloud integration.

-- Get the free 7-day trial of Adobe Acrobat, install and fire up the app on your machine.
+- Get the free trial of Adobe Acrobat, install and fire up the app on your machine.

 And you can watch this video to circle in Adobe PDF with the latest Acrobat version, starting from 03:04,